 A: One of our guiding principles is to group like-minded, like-able players together.
 We tier our training groups in all age brackets from U7-U18.
 Players who outperform their training group get moved up and players who underperform get moved down.
 This dynamic movement takes place throughout our program as we recognize that players develop at different times.

-A: Players are able to withdraw from the program before the beginning of their 5th attended session.
-If withdrawing before that deadline, the player will receive a pro-rated refund minus a $100 cancellation fee.
-After the 5th attended session, you are committed for the duration of the program.
+A: Players are able to withdraw from the program before the beginning of their 4th attended session for the fall/winter academy and before the 3rd attended session for the spring academy.
+If withdrawing before that deadline, the player will receive a pro-rated refund minus a $100 cancellation fee for the fall/winter academy and a $50 cancellation fee for the spring academy.
+Once those training sessions have past, you are committed for the duration of the program.

 A: You'd be surprised how often we hear this.
 If you feel that the level is not challenging your child then your child must make that evident to the staff by continually being the best player in the training group.
 In our view, any player who "plays down" to the level of their group is not ready to be elevated.
 This can be challenging to the players who have a tendency to "blend in" rather than "stand out".
-This is particularly problematic in the girls's program.
-The reality is that competitive sport is performance-based and likewise TSS is performance-based.
 TSS staff can only move a player if it's demonstrated consistently that the player in question is above the level of his/her current group.
 We don't place players into training groups based on where they play in their club or based on the opinion of parents.

 A: Every training group has what's called a Primary Instructor.
 This is the instructor who runs this particular training group and completes the assessments.
 We do move instructors every now and then but generally the Primary Instructor will be running the same group 70% of the time.